Phenomena exh. reh.

 (exhibition proposals / collages / ... )

-In his project Phenomena exh. reh. artist Noah Travis Phillips (with his AI collaborator RIVAL) associates a group of subjectively charged "archetypal" or fundamental and symbolic phenomena/objects (natural, technological, artistic, etc.) in novel and insightful ways, within the context of a exhibition space and proposal.
-Looking at the kinds of meaning(fulness) that can be developed between Phillips himself and a personally cultivated machine learning, neural network, artificial intelligence.
+In his project Phenomena exh. reh. artist Noah Travis Phillips (with his AI collaborator RIVAL) associates a group of subjectively charged "archetypal" or symbolic phenomena (natural, technological, artistic, etc.) in novel and insightful ways, within the context of an exhibition space and proposal.
+It is an investigation into the kinds of meaning(fulness) that can be developed between Phillips himself and a personally cultivated machine learning, neural network, artificial intelligence.
+A kind of posthuman call-and-response.

-The initial group of images is highly subjective and somewhat random, pulled from Phillips' collected archives and the internet.
-RIVAL has been trained to identify and gather similar images, initially based on appearance.
-Keywords are associated with the images via the image recognition process, but also Phillips' own archiving.
+The initial group of images is highly subjective, even hermetic, collected first from Phillips' 20-year image archiving practice/archives, and expanded upon by interfacing with another algorithmic system, reverse image-search on the internet.
 This introduces a great amount of variety to the material, while the network of "meaningful" associations grows more extensive and complex with each iteration of the process.
 The images are first associated/grouped based on keywords applied through an image and pattern recognition process.
-They are then composed based on a diagram (scientific, technical, algorithmic, etc.), which is also associated with the group of images via related keywords.
+The symbolically and algorithmically associated images are then composed based on a "meta-diagram" from the sciences (meteorology, geology, astronomy, ecology, etc), which is also associated with the group of images via related keywords.

 Ultimately the exhibition of these proposals could take multiple forms: using actual examples of the objects/phenomena depicted, videos developed with additional processes to represent the objects/phenomena, or even large-scale prints.